Making healthcare decisions is an important right for patients and their families.

 To help with this process, the state of Texas has enacted three laws:

-The Out-of-Hospital Do-Not-Resuscitate program allows people to decide that they do not want to be resuscitated if they stop breathing and their hearts stop beating.
+The Out-of-Hospital Do-Not-Resuscitate program allows people to decide that they do not want to be resuscitated if they stop breathing and their heart stops beating.
 The program allows people to declare that certain resuscitative measures will not be used on them.
 Those resuscitative measures specifically listed in the OOH DNR legislation are cardiopulmonary resuscitation (CPR), advanced airway management, defibrillation, artificial ventilations and transcutaneous cardiac pacing.

 OOH DNR forms can be ordered from the Texas Medical Association or downloaded from the web.
 You can contact TMA at: